openzfs/openzfs-docs/docs/Performance and Tuning/Module Parameters.rst

 When compression is enabled for a dataset, later reads of the data can store the blocks in ARC in their on-disk, compressed state.
-This can increse the effective size of the ARC, as counted in blocks, and thus improve the ARC hit ratio.
+This can increase the effective size of the ARC, as counted in blocks, and thus improve the ARC hit ratio.

 +----------------------------+----------------------------------------+